 “Experience in and around start-up operations, including the research and development of new technologies, exposes students to a wide array of skills and attributes that drive the development of new ventures.
 We believe that no matter what path they take post-graduation, the experiences and skills gained as interns in start-ups will aid them in thinking creatively and make them stronger leaders and better team members.”

 TechFW is a nonprofit organization that has helped entrepreneurs launch and grow emerging technology companies since 1998.
-The company identifies entrepreneurs and start-up companies with technologies that have a high potential for success in the marketplace.A founding member of The Texas A&M University System, Tarleton transforms generations by inspiring discovery, leadership and inclusion through teaching and research.
-Degree programs for almost 15,000 students in Stephenville, Fort Worth, Waco, Midlothian, A&M RELLIS at Bryan and online.
+The company identifies entrepreneurs and start-up companies with technologies that have a high potential for success in the marketplace.A founding member of The Texas A&M University System, Tarleton is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 15,000 students in Stephenville, Fort Worth, Waco, Midlothian, A&M RELLIS at Bryan and online.
 True to Tarleton’s values of excellence, integrity, and respect, academic programs emphasize real world learning and address regional, state and national needs.